 However, Brian Gavin is the leading authority on Hearts and Arrows diamonds cutting.
 As a matter of fact, he is the only diamond cutter in the world with a patent for maximizing light performance in the modern round brilliant.
 The Advanced ASET map that Brian Gavin incorporates into their lab reports provides even more detail than the photograph above.

 Be sure to read our in-depth tutorial on diamond carat weight for more information on that subject.
-As a matter of fact, there is a reference chart that will provide you with a visual reference for all the most popular shapes and sizes.
+There is also a reference chart that will provide you with a visual reference for all the most popular shapes and sizes.

-Where to Buy a One Carat Diamond Ring:
+Where to Buy a 1 Carat Diamond Ring:

 In the event that you're shopping for an engagement ring, you might be feeling a bit overwhelmed.
 After all, there are all those decisions to make, not the least of which is how much to spend.

 But also, there is the abundance of choices of where to buy to contend with.
 Including, whether or not you are going to buy online which is the best choice in my opinion.
 After all, it is faster and easier to shop and compare prices online and the upgrade policies are often better.